An owner is responsible to keep a rental property in good repair at all times during a tenancy. There are different rules for:

 - cooking stove

 - hot water service.

-- electricity: all power points or wires between the walls or in the ceiling of the property are no longer safe or no longer supply electricity (except where they were noted on the ingoing condition report as not working)
+- electricity: all power points or wires between the walls or in the ceiling of the property are no longer safe or no longer supply electricity.
+The exception is where power points and wires are noted on the ingoing condition report as not working.

 - grey water: if all water at the property required to be removed or treated is no longer able to be safely removed or safely treated within a timeframe that it should be able to remove or treat water if it were fully functioning.

 If the owner cannot be contacted within 24 hours, a tenant can arrange for a nominated repairer to do the works, and to invoice the owner.

 If an owner expects to be away or is not contactable, they should give the tenant the name of a person to contact in the case of an urgent repair.
 This person is a nominated repairer.
 These are also often named in the lease.

 If the owner has not nominated a repairer, or the nominated repairer is unavailable, the tenant can have a suitably qualified person do the repairs.
 This is a suitable repairer.
 In this case, the tenant must pay the repairer and have the owner pay them back.
 See Reimbursement of cost of repairs.

 This page has been produced and published by the Consumer Building and Occupational Services Division of the Department of Justice.
 Although every care has been taken in production, no responsibility is accepted for the accuracy, completeness, or relevance to the user's purpose of the information.
 Those using it for whatever purpose are advised to verify it with the relevant government department, local government body or other source and to obtain any appropriate professional advice.
 The Crown, its officers, employees and agents do not accept liability however arising, including liability for negligence, for any loss resulting from the use of or reliance upon the information and/or reliance on its availability at any time.